Blotch3D/Blotch3D/README.md

 the source files of the Blotch3D library.
 Go to project properties and change the project type from an executable to a class library.
-Then use the same wizard to create a project for that same platform that will be your app, and add a reference to that Blotch3D project you created first.
+Then use the same wizard to create a project for that same platform that will be your app, and add to it a reference to that Blotch3D project you created first.
 For some platforms you may need to do some online research to properly create projects.